 If you are planning to cut hydrangeas, water the plants the day before so that they are fully hydrated.
 Cut in the early morning while the flowers are fresh.
 At a push, cut later in the day into evening, but avoid the heat of midday for any flowers, including hydrangeas.

-Always cut hydrangeas at their peak flowering – full open blooms, when they’ve reached their mature height.
+Always cut during the peak of the hydrangea flowering season – look for full open blooms when they’ve reached their mature height.
 Newer blooms will not last and will wilt.
 They do not continue to open once cut like some other flowers.
 The more mature blooms will last longer in the vase.

 Step-By-Step Guide To Cutting Hydrangeas Flowers